WinningWord

 Same idea twice in different paragraphs — cut one.

 Document-level wordiness.
-If two paragraphs make the same point, the second weakens the first.
+If two paragraphs make the same point in different words, the second weakens the first.

 issue

-End with resolution or an ask — not still mired in trouble.
+End with a takeaway, a resolution, or an ask — not a recap or open questions.